 It does not matter if you want to host a Minecraft server for just a few friends or you want to recreate your favorite TV show, you have various options for hosting your Minecraft server.
 So check out a few ways you can create your own Minecraft Server.

-How to Setup a Minecraft Server- What Would You Need?
+How to set up a Minecraft Server- System requirements

 These are the few important things that you will need to solve How to Setup a Minecraft Server: